-Next time we will take a look at the binary classification problem and see how the Perceptron solves it:
+Next time we will take a look at the binary classification problem and see how the Perceptron learns to find the weights that determine $\phi$ .

-$\phi: \mathbf{f} \to \{0,1\}$
+$\phi$ : f -> {0,1}

-■ Unsupervised learning:
+Unsupervised learning:

-Unsupervised learning: Training set $\{f_i\}$
+Unsupervised learning: Training set {fi}

-Estimate probability density: p(f), e.g. so that the statistics of p(f) match those of $\{f_i\}$ , but generalizes beyond the data.
+Estimate probability density: p(f), e.g. so that the statistics of p(f) match those of $\{fi\}$ , but generalizes beyond the data.

 In general, f is a vector with many elements that may depend on each other, so density estimation is a hard problem, and involves much more than compiling histograms of the frequency of the individual vector elements.
 One also needs the histograms for the joint occurrence of all pairs, all triplets, etc..
 One quickly runs into so-called combinatorial explosion for the number of bins.
 But the problem is further compounded by the lack of enough samples to fill them.
 (Imagine you want to build a probability table for all 4x4 patches sampled from on-line digital 8 bit pictures.
 The pictures are really tiny, and there are only 16 pixels for each picture.
 But your histogram would need 256^16 bins.
 Calculate it!)
+The solution to this problem is to assume a "parametric form" for the distribution in which just a few parameters (e.g. mean and standard deviation) need to be estimated.